Hazelkatnut/hh-project-11ty-starter-kit/src/pages/proposal.md

 ---
 title: "Proposal"
-description: "A brief introduction to this starter kit."
+description: "A vague and brief outline on what I plan to do with this website."
 ---